MohitGupta12/K8s/Nginx/Nginx Course.md

 	- It can filter requests for malicious activity before they reach servers and it can ensure SSL encryption are enable and detect many security threat
 	![[Pasted image 20241207142233.png]]

-# Why do
-## we need reverse proxy if we already have cloud load balancer, are they a replacement of reverse proxies, why we have to load balance them twice??
+# Why do we need reverse proxy if we already have cloud balancer, are they a replacement of reverse proxies, why we have to load balance them twice??

 So i actuality we will need both cloud load balancer and reverse proxy, we will use both of them like this
 ![[Pasted image 20241207142657.png]]